playwright-community/eslint-plugin-playwright/README.md

 ### `missing-playwright-await` 🔧

-Enforce Playwright expect statements to be awaited.
+Identify false positives when async Playwright APIs are not properly awaited.

 #### Example